Stuffed Portobellos with Tomato Pesto

 - Almonds, slivered - 1/4 cup (sub pecans)

-- Make pesto - (Skip if pesto was made ahead on Monday.)
+- Make pesto - (Double if making Thursday’s meal.)
 Drain and rinse tomatoes.
 Peel garlic.
-Place all pesto ingredients into a food processor.
+Place all pesto ingredients in a food processor.
 Pulse until thickened.
-If it's not 'saucy' enough, add more oil or a splash of water.
-Season to taste with salt and pepper.
-(Can be made up to 5 days ahead)
+If it doesn’t blend easily, add more water a bit at a time.
+Season to taste with some salt and pepper.
+(Can be done up to 5 days ahead)

-- Make mushroom filling - Grate cheese and combine with pesto.
-(Can be done up to 4 days ahead)
+- Green beans - Trim green beans.
+(Can be done up to 5 days ahead)

-- Green beans - Trim beans.
-(Can be done up to 4 days ahead)
+- Cheese - Grate cheese.
+(Can be done up to 3 days ahead)

 - Mushrooms - Remove stems.
 (Can be done up to 3 days ahead)